Landlords Gas Safety Certificates (Also Known As CP12)

 - The address of the property inspected

-- The name and address of landlord or letting agent
+- The name and address of the landlord or letting agent

 - A description and the location of every gas appliance, flue or part inspected